Skip to content

 Misconfigured Cloud Resources

 Cloud misconfigurations account for a substantial portion of security incidents.
-A single misconfigured storage bucket, overly permissive security group, or exposed database can expose thousands of customer records.
-These vulnerabilities often arise from organisations lacking cloud-specific expertise or failing to maintain proper oversight of their cloud environments.
+A single misconfigured storage bucket or exposed database can expose thousands of customer records.

 Insider Threats and Account Compromise